 - Our Customer Services Teams for billing enquiries, operational repairs and complaints

 - Our Developer Services Team and their contractors in relation to connections to our network

-- Our Legal Team for dealing with any complaints or disputes and requests for information
+- Our Legal Team for dealing with any complaints or disputes, requests for information and advice

 - Our Water Regulations Team to carry out inspections of plumbing systems to confirm compliance with the Water Supply (Water Fittings) Regulations 1999